 If you’re considering buying a rental property but don’t want to deal with frequent trips for repairs, a homeowner’s association (HOA) might be the answer.
 Typically, in condominium complexes the HOA is responsible for the exterior; homeowners are only responsible for the unit’s interior.

-If you rent a detached home, your tenants will be summoning you for help with yard work, snow removal, roof repairs and other outdoor maintenance.
+If you rent a detached home, your tenants will be calling you for help with yard work, snow removal, roof repairs and other outdoor maintenance.
 With a condo, you can at least count on fewer repairs to handle.
 This help comes with a monthly HOA fee, which could also be included in the tenant’s rent.

 What’s your ideal location?